turtlesquireel/Miles-Davis/README.md

 # Who was Miles?

 [Mile Davis](https://en.wikipedia.org/wiki/Miles_Davis) was a cool dude.
 He was good at playing the trumpet and played jazz.
 Then later he played jazz-fusion because he is just that cool.
+He also shot up a bunch of heroin (not cool :o).
 I like his music and if you like his music, you should also listen to Herbie Hancock.

 ![Miles](Miles.jpg)